StardustXR/website/docs/01-get-started/03-setup-openxr.md

 </h3>

-It's generally easiest to follow the instructions at https://lvra.gitlab.io/docs/distros/nixos/ as Envision is currently unstable on NixOS and troubleshooting SteamVR can be tricky.
+On NixOS, it's generally easiest to follow the instructions at https://lvra.gitlab.io/docs/distros/nixos/ as Envision is currently unstable on NixOS and troubleshooting SteamVR can be tricky.
 ### Other options for installation
 You can also download the [Envision AppImage](https://gitlab.com/gabmus/envision/-/pipelines?ref=main&status=success) directly.
 Once downloaded, unzip the archive and you should find a file named Envision-x86_64.AppImage.
 Make it executable either from your file manager with right click > properties > "executable as program", or under permissions enable "is executable" (this depends on your file manager) OR, from the terminal: `chmod +x Envision-x86_64.AppImage`